-Advantages and challenges for U.S. exporters in Singapore's retail market
+Advantages and Challenges for U.S. Exporters in Singapore's Retail Market

-Advantages (Sector Strengths and Market Challenges (Sector Weaknesses and Opportunities) Competitive Threats) Singapore relies on imports for virtually all of its food and drink supplies.
-Singapore's retail food market is in a maturing and highly competitive state, i.e. growth has slowed as compared to a decade ago.
+Advantages (Sector Strengths and Opportunities) Market Challenges (Sector Weaknesses and Competitive Threats) • Singapore relies on imports for most food and drink supplies. • Singapore's retail food market is in a maturing and highly competitive state, i.e.

 Singapore is one of the wealthiest markets in S.E.
 Asia, and is a key location for expatriate families to reside in East Asia.
-It has a small lower income group.
+It has a small lower income group. growth has slowed compared to a decade ago.
 Singapore's now evident multi-track market is creating challenges for products that are commodities, poorly differentiated or not well supported by marketing activities in retail channels.
-Singaporeans are well-traveled and have a Price point is generally an issue in any modernized diet that includes a wide range of economy.
-Singaporeans are no exception, foreign concept foods. they are price sensitive when it comes to buying food items, e.g., meat and poultry, fresh fruits and vegetables, breakfast cereals (Y generation) and soft drinks.
-This is underpinned by imported food price inflation over the past 5 years, and it provided opportunities for ASEAN-made and Chinese suppliers to increase their market shares at the expense of exporters such as the United States and Australia.
-Singaporeans are open to products from the developed countries that are high quality and value-for-money.
-There a large number of single adults who are very clearly indulgent in their spending patterns.
+Singaporeans are well-traveled and have a modern diet that includes a wide range of foreign concept foods. • Singaporeans are price sensitive when it comes to buying food items, e.g., meat and poultry, fresh fruits and vegetables, breakfast cereals (millennials) and soft drinks.
+This is underpinned by imported food price inflation over the past 5 years, and it provided opportunities for ASEAN-made and Chinese suppliers to increase their market shares at the expense of exporters such as the United States and Australia. • Singaporeans are open to products from developed countries that are high quality and value-for-money.
+There a large number of single adults indulgent in their spending patterns.
 This benefits premium imported meats, some dairy products, exotic fruits, confectionery, wines and spirits, gift items and pet foods.
-The Singapore market is well segmented with competition coming for U.S. exporters from the factories of Asian/ASEAN based multinationals, China and the "traditional" supply bases in Australia, the EU and New Zealand.
+The Singapore market is well segmented with competition of U.S. suppliers from the factories of Asian/ASEAN based multinationals, China and the "traditional" supply bases in Australia, the EU and New Zealand.
 Singaporeans generally perceive "Made in USA" and its brand-owners as quality suppliers of food and drink products.
-U.S. exporter weakness in the inability to service Singapore importers, retailers and end consumers in a way that closely meets with their specific requirements and expectations such as on order sizes, packaging and formats, taste, pricing that "fits" the market and need for promotional support.
+U.S. exporter weakness in the inability to service Singapore importers, retailers and end consumers in a way that closely meets specific requirements and expectations such as on order sizes, packaging and formats, taste, pricing that "fits" the market and need for promotional support.
 This is viewed negatively by Singapore importers.
 U.S. brand-owners and some USDA cooperators have good shares in some of Singapore's mainstream market segments (breakfast cereals and some fresh fruits) and smaller niches such as organic products).
 Some U.S. products are not understood by Singaporeans and are never explained to them, e.g., ready-to-consume prepared TV dinners.
-Such products do not have a "fit" in local food culture.
+Such products do not "fit" local food culture that prefers fresh foods.